Click on a staff member to view their bio.

 Nicole taught Research Methods, Critical Thinking about Social Issues and Social Movements at the University of Southern Maine and Salem State.
 She also taught Public Policy and Research at Bates College.
 Nicole has a Ph.D. in Social Policy from the Heller School of Social Policy and Management at Brandeis University.
 She is also on the Board of Directors of the United Way of Greater Portland.

-Michael is a finance and operations professional with 20+ years of non-profit experience.
+Michael is a CPA with 25+ years of non-profit finance and operations experience.
 Prior to joining the Foundation, Michael worked as CFO & Chief Operating Officer of United Way of Greater Portland.
 Before this, Michael worked as Controller for the Maine State Housing Authority and Supervising Senior Accountant at KPMG where he specialized in non-profit and other governmental organizations.

 Prior to joining the Foundation, Sara served for eight years as the executive director of Maine Equal Justice Partners, a nonprofit civil legal aid and advocacy organization representing individuals with low income in the courts, before administrative agencies and in the legislature.